Ada-Kru/pyfoobeef/docs/index.rst

     new_playlist = player.add_playlist(title="My New Playlist")
     player.set_current_playlist(new_playlist)

     # Add items to the playlist.
+Note that paths including drive letters
+    # are case sensitive even on Windows due to limitations of the beefweb
+    # plugin (so r"c:\Music" would not work here).
     player.add_playlist_items(new_playlist, items=[r"C:\Music"])

     player.play()